ver228/tierpsy-tracker/README.md

 # Tierpsy Tracker

-This repository contains my work on the multiworm tracker for the [MRC-CSC](http://csc.mrc.ac.uk/) [Behavioral Genomics Group](http://behave.csc.mrc.ac.uk/).
+This repository contains the code of the multiworm tracker for the [MRC-LMS](http://lms.mrc.ac.uk/) [Behavioral Genomics Group](http://behave.csc.mrc.ac.uk/).

+For more details please visit the repository [wiki](https://github.com/ver228/tierpsy-tracker/wiki).

 # Installation
 ## Installation using Anaconda (OS X/Linux).